RhexNiebres/Project-Mini-Message-Board/README.md

-This is a simple message board where you can add your own username and messages have fun!
+# Simple Message Board

+Welcome to the **Simple Message Board**!

+- Add your username and post messages.
+- View messages from others.
+- Enjoy a fun and interactive experience!